 Yes, I am treating patients, in accordance with CDC guidelines and Gov. Inslee’s mandate.
-While physical therapy is considered an essential service, I also support measures to Flatten the Curve.
+While physical therapy is considered an essential service, I also support mitigating measures.
 As a healthcare provider who has been practicing physical distancing to protect my patients, along with following universal health precautions and sanitizing processes in a low-volume and controlled clinic environment, I believe the risk of exposure to the virus is minimal in my clinic, as opposed to busier healthcare environments.
-That being said, please minimize your physical contacts, please stay home as much as possible, and if you feel even slightly ill, do contact me as I am able to provide therapy via telehealth.
+I continue to encourage mask-wearing, social distancing, hand washing, and good hygiene practices in my clinic.
+If you feel even slightly ill, do contact me as I am able to provide therapy via telehealth.

 Telehealth and E-Visits use video/audio software.
 It’s as simple as using your phone or computer.
 I do a great deal of teaching in my clinical treatments, so telehealth works well with my practice of physical therapy.
 I use a HIPAA compliant platform to conduct video/telephone conferencing as well as a digital exercise program.
 My goal is to keep you healthy as we work together to regain your optimal functional mobility and well being during this exceedingly challenging time.